Rock Radio Scrapbook

 Long before classic rock, Pete Griffin was playing the classics.

-Griffin was one of the announcers on CHUM-FM during its classical era, from 1963 to 1968.
+Griffin was one of the announcers on CHUM-FM during its classical era, from 1963 to 1968 (interrupted by a year at CJAD Montreal in 1966.)
 When CHUM-FM made the transition from classical to progressive rock in 1968, Griffin and fellow announcer Walter Michaels went along for the ride.
 Initially, Michaels did mornings and Griffin was on in the afternoon.

-In 1971, Griffin took over the morning show and Michaels moved to middays (the former was gone from the station by '72 - he became one of Canada's most successful voice-over talents under his real name, Walter Soles).
+In 1970, Griffin took over the morning show and Michaels moved to middays (the former was gone from the station by '72 - he became one of Canada's most successful voice-over talents under his real name, Walter Soles).
 Finally, in 1972, Griffin gained an on-air partner, Dave Haydu - a.k.a.
-Geets Romo, who was the station's engineer (previously he was the engineer at Toronto's CKFH).
+Geets Romo, who was the station's engineer.
 It was Toronto radio's only morning "team" at the time, a common practice now but groundbreaking then.

 The pairing of Griffin and Romo as Pete 'n Geets was sheer genius.
 The dry wit of Griffin was a perfect foil for the zany humour of Romo and his various characters.
-And they would have quite a run.
+And they had quite a run.

-The Pete 'n Geets pairing lasted six years at CHUM-FM (Romo also doubled for a time as Phil Inn on weekends).
-After the act broke up in 1978, Griffin did the CHUM-FM morning show solo until 1980, when he left for mornings at CFNY.
-Romo segued to Q-107 for two-and-a-half years, partnering in the morning show with Ted Woloshyn, John Donabie and Scruff Connors.
-In 1982, the pair got back together in mornings at CFNY, joining CHUM-FM alumni Dave Marsden (program director) and Jim Bauer (overnights).
+The Pete n' Geets pairing lasted five years at CHUM-FM (Romo also doubled for a time as Phil Inn on weekends).
+After Haydu left in 1977, Griffin did the CHUM-FM morning show solo until 1980, when he left for mornings at CFNY.
+Romo segued to Q-107 for a couple of years starting in 1977, partnering in the morning show with John Donabie and Ted Woloshyn (separate times.)
+In 1980, the pair got back together in mornings at CFNY, joining CHUM-FM alumni Dave Marsden (program director) and Jim Bauer (overnights.)

-Pete 'n Geets entertained CFNY audiences for five years.
-Griffin departed in 1987 for a short spell in mornings at CFGM Richmond Hill, Ont., and by the '90s was doing afternoon drive and a garden show at CFMO-FM in Smiths Falls, Ont.
+Pete n' Geets entertained CFNY audiences for five years.
+Griffin departed in 1987 for a short spell in mornings at CFGM Richmond Hill, Ontario, and by the '90s was doing afternoon drive and a garden show at CFMO-FM in Smiths Falls, Ontario.
 He later moved to Ottawa.
 Haydu remained at 'NY as chief engineer.
-In 2001 - after 21 years at CFNY - Haydu returned to CHUM as Director of Engineering.
+In 2001 - after 21 years at CFNY - Haydu returned to the CHUM Radio Group as Director of Engineering.
+He left the CHUM Radio Group - where he had been director of engineering - in 2009 as part of a downsizing by the station's owner, Bell Globemedia.

 (The Mark Ehmcke Collection)